How to Sand Drywall With Minimal Dust

 Once you’ve done the bulk of the sanding, switch gears and tools to finish tricky “finesse” areas like those around electrical outlets or lights, and inside corners.
 You can choose a hand sander for finesse work, but a better choice around outlets is handheld sandpaper.

 Control sandpaper with an easy, light touch to avoid scuffing and gouging the surface finish.
 If your sanding does uncover and then scuff joint tape, apply more mud, feather it out, let the mud dry and carefully sand again.
+Here are a few tips for taping drywall.

 Using a Sanding Sponge